 Watch for Potential Health Issues

 Make sure you get all recommended vaccinations for your small dog when recommended by the vet.
 Heartworm prevention is something you should talk over with the health professionals at your vet’s office.
 They should also give you guidelines about the breed you own and what kind of health problems that breed may develop.
+It would also be a good idea to find the best dog insurance cost and make sure that your pet stays healthy.
 Here are some other health tips to think about when caring for your small breed puppy.

 Watch the temperature.
 A small dog will not do well when they get overheated, and extreme cold will drop the temperature of their small bodies.
 It may be hard to believe, but these conditions can be fatal to your little pup.